kashewknutt/VESITCourseGPT/README.md

 - `jsonTrainers/`: Folder containing the structured JSON files.
 - `jsonTojsonl.py`: Python script to convert JSON files to JSONL format.
 - `finetune.py`: Python script to fine-tune the GPT model.
+- `chatbot.py`: Python script containing the code for the chatbot.

 ## Usage